lphlch/lphlch/README.md

 I am a passionate and motivated student with a strong interest in computer and software, pursuing my Bachelor of Engineering in Computer Science and Technology at Tongji University.

-Previously, I interned as a Software Developer at Cisco and currently, I'm gaining experience as a DevOps Support Engineer Intern at SAP.
+Previously, I interned as a Software Developer at Cisco and as a DevOps Support Engineer Intern at SAP.

 You can find my CV [here: cv.pdf](cv/CV.pdf)